farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 ### 8. (EdgeX) Setup support-scheduler to scrub old events
 If you intent to run this demo for more than an hour, it is best to setup EdgeX's support-scheduler to remove the old events.
-Otherwise, the database will be populated with thousands of events and eventually slow down.
+Otherwise, the database (EdgeX core-data) will be populated with a large number of events and eventually slow down.

 Start support-scheduler to schedule actions to occur on specific intervals:
 ```bash